Erik Bottcher: 2021 City Council campaign

-Harassment
+Residence Protest

-On December 17, New York City Council Bottcher attended a Drag Story Hour event that was targeted by about 20 anti-LGBT protestors.
-On December 19, two protestors associated with Guardians of Divinity and Gays Against Groomers, Erica Sanchez and D'Anna Morgan, were arrested for entering Bottcher's building and refusing to leave before eventually doing so.
-The protestors also defaced the sidewalk outside of his apartment with graffiti calling him a pedophile and using slurs such as "groomer".
+On December 17, 2023, Bottcher attended a Drag Story Hour event that was targeted by about 20 anti-LGBT protestors.
+On December 19, two protesters were arrested for entering Bottcher's building and refusing to leave, but eventually did so.
+The protestors also defaced the sidewalk outside of his apartment with graffiti calling him a pedophile and using slurs such as "OK Groomer" and "Child Predator".
 The group also entered and vandalized his nearby office building.

-David Nieves, a leading member of Guardians of Divinity, was arrested for assaulting Bottcher's neighbor, a 52-year-old man who had been walking his dog, who he harassed, struck in the face causing him to bleed, and then pushed into a car.
+City Council Accomplishments

+As a member of the New York City Council, Bottcher has passed significant legislation and negotiated transformative urban development and safety initiatives.